 Steps to initiating a contract

-- CRBAs work with the study team to complete a financial responsibility analysis and develop a budget based on the project protocol.
-PI approval of the budget is required prior to contract negotiation by OSR.
+- The CRBA will work with the study team to complete a financial responsibility analysis and develop a budget based on the project protocol.
+PI approval of the budget is required prior to contract negotiation by the Office of Sponsored Research.

-- As negotiations near completion, OSR requests an OSR-10 form from the GCA indicating institutional approvals for the project.
+- As negotiations near completion, the GCA will complete and send the OSR-10 form to OSR, indicating institutional approvals for the project.

 - OSR negotiates the budget and contract terms, confirms institutional approvals and obtains the required signatures for contract execution.

-- OSR processes an activity set-up request to be submitted to the Office of Research Finance for entry into Lawson.
+- OSR processes an activity set-up request to be submitted to the Office of Research Finance for Lawson entry.

 - Upon full execution of the contract, OSR forwards a copy of the signed agreement, final budget, OSR-10 form and Activity Set-Up Request Form to the GCA.

 Facilities and Administration Costs (Indirect Costs)